 Ag Industry Resources

-For those in small businesses under 500 employees, we urge you to look at the SBA loans included in the new CARES Act.
+For those with small businesses under 500 employees, we urge you to look at the SBA loans included in the CARES Act and subsequent Paycheck Protection Program and Health Care Act (Stimulus Package 3.5 or C3.5).
 If you use these loans to keep your employees paid through this period, the loans can become grants that do not have to be repaid!

-The Paycheck Protection Program, authorized by the CARES Act, authorizes up to $349 billion toward job retention and certain other expenses.
+The Paycheck Protection Program, authorized by the CARES Act and expanded by C3.5, is a guaranteed and forgivable loan meant for job retention and certain other expenses.
 The new loan program will be available retroactive from Feb.
 15, 2020, so employers can rehire their recently laid-off employees through June 30, 2020.

 WARN Act: Business Closures and Layoffs